gitmarsh/dracula_tweak/README.md

 # Tweaked some css to be more consistent with gnone menus and add some personal touches
-# see below for original author
+# see below for original authorg

 # Dracula for [GTK](https://www.gtk.org/)